 In Scotland, only rented homes and new builds are currently required by law to have a mandatory minimum number of smoke alarms and heat detectors fitted.
-However, this law has recently been updated and in February 2021 new regulations will come into force which will apply to ALL types of housing, including privately owned.
+However, this law has recently been updated and in February 2022 new regulations will come into force and apply to ALL types of housing, including privately owned.

 Why have the rules been changed?

 In 2017, there was a devastating fire in Grenfell Tower, a large tower block in London.
 Seventy-two people tragically lost their lives as the fire swept uncontrolled through the building.
 This led to the Scottish Government setting up a consultation to investigate fire safety regulations in private housing.
 The changes to the regulations (Housing Scotland Act and Scottish Housing Quality Standard) are the result of this consultation.

 What are the new rules?

 The changes to regulations mean that in ALL homes the following will be required

 - at least one smoke alarm installed in the room most frequently used for general daytime living